– Rosmarinus Officinalis

 Rosemary was also a symbol of fidelity and was often included in the bridal bouquet.
 Also if you slip a sprig of rosemary in a flower bouquet you are giving away the receiver will have good luck.

-Rosemary hung on the outside of a house was believed to protect the home and keep the devil away.
+The Rosemary herb hung on the outside of a house was believed to protect the home and keep the devil away.

 In England there was a saying that if rosemary grew in the garden the woman was the master of the home.
 This was also said about parsley.
 So if both parsley and rosemary were to be found in the garden there should be no doubt about the matter!